 the .
 In cases of over activity, the body attacks and damages its own tissues.
 Immune deficiency diseases decrease the body’s ability to fight invaders, causing vulnerability to infections. disorders can cause low activity or over activity of

 Treatment for an generally focuses on reducing activity (Via WebMD).
 Immunosuppressants, such as Prednisone and Methotrexate, can have their own long term disabling .

 In my clients that take immunosuppressants, many have to take them long term and can suffer a surge of worsening so the cycle can lead to . once they are discontinued. , , , recurrent infections and skin rashes are some of the my clients inform me of.
 There is no cure for an

 Your specific diagnosis will determine how the Social Security Administration will evaluate your claim for Social Security for Disorders.
 Listing 14.00 Disorders may be used or the Medical Vocational Guidelines (SSA Grid Rules).

 Listing 14.00 discusses what information SSA needs to determine if you are disabled.
+This listing discusses , Vasculitis, Scleroderma, and to name a few.
 Most people do not meet SSA’s listings because they are usually difficult to meet.
-The Medical Vocational Guidelines may offer more help for someone 50 or older but offer little assistance for anyone else.
+If you do meet one of these listings, working is the last thing on your mind.